The Leading Provider of Online Consultation, Legal Services, Education and Training

 Legal Framework of the Workmen's Compensation Act in India

-• The Employees' Compensation Act, 1923 Act is pivotal in ensuring that workers receive timely and adequate compensation for work-related injuries or death, thereby reducing the financial burden on their families.
+• The Employees' Compensation Act, 1923, is pivotal in ensuring that workers receive timely and adequate compensation for work-related injuries or death, thereby reducing the financial burden on their families.

-• Internationally, the standards for workers' compensation are governed by ILO conventions, which set minimum standards for compensation and care for injured workers.
+• Internationally, the standards for workers' compensation are governed by the International Labour Organization (ILO) conventions, which set minimum standards for compensation and care for injured workers.
 Compliance with these standards ensures that workers globally receive adequate protection.

 • Applicability